MattPicDev/mtg-collection-builder/README.md

 8. **Collection Management**:
    - Sort your collection by clicking any column header (name, set, quantity, price, etc.)
+   - Collection loads with cards sorted by price (highest first) by default
    - Price and total value columns default to descending order (highest first)
    - All other columns default to ascending order
+   - Set and Number columns sort together as combined criteria (by set first, then number)
    - Visual feedback shows current sort direction with up/down arrows
+   - Sets page displays newest releases first, with alphabetical ordering for same dates

 ## Keyboard Shortcuts